Juneau Commission on Sustainability

 Michael LeVine, Planning Commission Liaison

-CBJ Staff Liaison is Tim Felstead, Planner II, with the Community Development Department.
-You may contact him at 907.586.0466, or Tim.Felstead@juneau.org.
+The CBJ Staff Liaison is Tim Felstead, Planner II, with the Community Development Department.
+Direct all inquiries about JCOS to him at 907.586.0466, or Tim.Felstead@juneau.org.

 Meeting Agendas and Minutes

-Meetings of the Juneau Commission on Sustatinability are open to the public.
+Meetings of the Juneau Commission on Sustainability are open to the public.
 Agenda, packets, and minutes are posted as they become available.
-For further information, please call the Community Development Department at 586-0715.
+Regular meetings are held from 12 noon – 1 p.m. the first Wednesday of the month and worksessions are held the third Wednesday of the month, in the Downtown Library Large Conference Room.
 (Meetings Archive)

 Reports and Other Documents